Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Methodology

 where $p^{\reff}_{M}$, $p_{M_{\smm}}$ and $p^{\reff}_{M_{\smm}}$ are the logarithmic logits for the pre-trained large model $M^{\reff}$, the fine-tuned small model $M_{\smm}$ and the pre-trained small model $M_{\smm} ^{\reff}$ respectively.
-Equation~\ref{eq:log} demonstrates our method's core idea of tuning at a small scale and applying the attack to the large model.
-It is important to note that $M$ and $M_{\smm}$ are not necessarily in the same model family; they only need to share the same vocabulary\footnote{If vocabularies does not match, methods like those in~\citep{kasai2024realtime} can be used to address this issue.}.
-Compared to generically fine-tuning the large model using DPO, we have the following theorem (for the proof refer to Appendix~\ref{apd subsec: thm 2 proof}). \begin{theorem} Assuming the small fine-tuned model $M_{\smm}$ achieves optimum according to the DPO objective with $\beta = \beta_0$, our proposed inference model $M'$ in \eqref{eq:inference model} is the same as an alternative large model fine-tuned on the DPO objective with $\beta = \beta_0 / \alpha$. \end{theorem} Combining this equivalence result with Theorem~\ref{thm: dpo effect}, we see that the resulting model $M'$ can achieve the same expected reward as $H$, thereby evading detection from $D$, all while fine-tuned on the small model $M_{\smm}$.
-Additionally, Theorem~\ref{thm: model equivalence} reveals that the attack ratio $\alpha$ has a similar (but inverted) effect as $\beta$ on the resulting model $M'$: larger $\alpha$ leads to higher reward and better detection evasion, while smaller $\alpha$ keeps $M'$ closer to the reference model $M^{\reff}$.
-Therefore, $\alpha$ also controls the trade-off between the evasion performance and the stability \textit{at the decoding phase}.
+Our method tuning at a small scale and applying the attack to the large model through Equation~\ref{eq:log}.
+It is important to note that $M$ and $M_{\smm}$ only need to share the same vocabulary\footnote{If vocabularies does not match, methods like those in~\citep{gao2024rebel} can be used to address this issue.}.
+Compared to generically fine-tuning the large model using DPO, we have the following theorem (for the proof refer to Appendix~\ref{apd subsec: thm 2 proof}). \begin{theorem} Assuming the small fine-tuned model $M_{\smm}$ achieves optimum according to the DPO objective with $\beta = \beta_0$, our proposed inference model $M'$ in \eqref{eq:inference model} is the same as an alternative large model fine-tuned on the DPO objective with $\beta = \beta_0 / \alpha$. \end{theorem}

+Theorem~\ref{thm: model equivalence} reveals that the attack ratio $\alpha$ has a similar (but inverted) effect as $\beta$ on the resulting model $M'$: larger $\alpha$ leads to higher reward and better detection evasion, while smaller $\alpha$ keeps $M'$ closer to the reference model $M^{\reff}$.
+Therefore, $\alpha$ effectively controls the trade-off between evasion performance and quality \textit{at the decoding phase}, in contrast to $\beta_0$ which is applied \textit{at fine-tuning}.

+Finally, combining Theorem~\ref{thm: model equivalence} with Lemma~\ref{thm: dpo effect}, we have the following claim for HUMPA. \begin{corollary} Given parameter $\beta_0$ for fine-tuning the SLM $M_{\smm}$ on the DPO objective \eqref{eq: loss_dpo}, there exists attack ratio $\alpha > 0$ such that the resulting proxy attacker $M'$ achieves the same expected reward as the human process $H$ according to detector $D$, thereby evading detection. \end{corollary}